BrantWag/FatherTime-/README.md

 # FatherTime-
-Fun little progarm that will track time spent at computer and tell you when to take breaks.
+Fun little program that will track time spent at computer and tell you when to take breaks.